 He didn’t know how long it took to reach the Moon, but it felt like a long time.
 There simply wasn’t any way he knew how to measure time.
 Seeing the gray Lunar landscape draw close, a profusion of craters everywhere, he felt mildly disappointed at his lack of excitement.
 He had seen documentaries of Apollo landings and knew what to expect, which perhaps dulled his enthusiasm.
 Nevertheless, swooping over the forbidding landscape, he felt a measure of awe at what nature had produced.
 It would have been cool to see a UFO right then…

 Venturing over the dark side, he could see very little and returned into daylight, seeing Earth as Armstrong must have seen it, a small blue-white ornament, beautiful but fragile.
-Leaving the gray craters behind him, he flew toward home.
+He left the gray craters behind him and flew toward his blue home.

 * * *

 A day came and the sun was slowly sinking into a still sea.
 White breakers smashed themselves into creamy foam along an endless stretch of yellow sand.
 Gulls hovered above the churning waters, waiting to plunge in for a morsel.
 Turner sat on the sand and watched the gulls, the surf, and the sun.
 Cloud tendrils, lit with fire and gold, stretched over the western horizon.
 A soft, mild breeze stirred the spiky grass around him.
 No one was in sight, not even other ghosts.

 He had spent over a month exploring the planet, seeing all the famous sights, from the pyramids, the Taj Mahal, the Eiffel Tower, and wonders like Machu Picchu.
 He soared over Everest and plunged through fiery volcanoes.
 He even flew into the raging waters of the Niagara Falls—a silly stunt to do, but invulnerable, he dared everything.